pladdy/mud/README.md

 ## Executables
 - **play**      : wrapper to start tintin session.  call with a profile name and it launches it
-- **watch_map** : quick utility to launch tail on the map so i can watch it in the window
+- **watch-map** : quick utility to launch tail on the map so i can watch it in the window